Systematic analysis of single heavy baryons $\Lambda_{Q}$, $\Sigma_{Q}$ and $\Omega_{Q}$

-In this work, we extend the method of infinitesimally-shifted Gaussian basis function to the Godfrey-Isgur (GI) relativized quark model to study the mass spectra of the single heavy baryons.
-The GI relativized quark model was first developed by Godfrey and Isgur to study the mass spectra of mesons and baryons\cite{GI,quam1}.
+In this work, we extend the method of ISG basis function to the relativized quark model to study the mass spectra of the single heavy baryons.
+The relativized quark model was first developed by Godfrey and Isgur to study the mass spectra of mesons\cite{GI}, and later was extended by Capstick and Isgur to investigate baryon spectra\cite{quam1}.
 Recently, this quark model has also been used to investigate the mass of tetraquark states\cite{LV1,LV2,LV3}.
-When solving for the eigenfunctions and eigenenergies of the Hamiltonian with variational methods in GI model, they took as trial wave functions an expansion of the true wave functions in a large harmonic oscillator basis\cite{GI,quam1}.
-Actually, the spatial wave function of a three-body system can also be expanded in terms of a set of Gaussian basis functions, which forms an approximate complete set in a finite coordinate space.
 It was found that GEM is one of the best method for three and four body bound states\cite{quam4}, which can help us to obtain precise energy eigenvalues of excited states.
-Especially, taking infinitesimally-shifted Gaussian function as the basis function has the advantage of simplifying the calculation of matrix elements\cite{quam4}.
-The first goal of our present work is to calculate the mass spectra of the excited heavy baryons up to rather high orbital and radial excitations.
+Especially, taking ISG function as the basis function has the advantage of simplifying the calculation of matrix elements\cite{quam4}.
+The first goal of our present work is to calculate the mass spectra and root mean square radius of the excited heavy baryons up to rather high orbital and radial excitations.
 With these results, we will construct the heavy baryon Regge trajectories in the ($J$,$M^{2}$) planes and determine their Regge slopes and intercepts.

-For a further understanding of these excited baryons, it is significant to perform a systematic study of their strong decay behaviors.
-As a phenomenological method, the $^{3}P_{0}$ quark model was developed to study the OZI-allowed hadronic decay widths\cite{3P01,3P02,3P03,3P04}.
-Now, this model has been extensively used to describe the strong decays of the heavy mesons in the charmonium and bottommonium systems\cite{3P0M01,3P0M02,3P0M03,3P0M04,3P0M05,3P0M06,3P0M07,3P0M08,3P0M09,3P0M010,3P0M011,3P0M012,3P0M013,3P0M014,3P0M015}, the baryons\cite{3P05,3P06,3P07,3P08,3P09,3P010,3P011} and even the teraquark states\cite{3P0T01}.
-In this work, $^{3}P_{0}$ model will be employed to study the strong decay properties of the $S$-wave, $P$-wave and some $D$-wave single heavy baryons.
-The calculated strong decay widths in this work will be confronted with the experimental data in the future and will be helpful in searching for new states of single heavy baryons from the Belle, BABAR, CLEO and LHCb collaborations.